nianswe/photoblog/README.md

 ### Delete confirmation
-#### Confirmation when a user delete a blog posts.
+#### Confirmation when a user deletes a blog posts.
-#### Confirmation view when a user choose to delete a blogpost, with possibillity to abort.
+#### Confirmation view when a user chooses to delete a blogpost, with possibility to abort.

 ![confirm delete](./static/assets/images/delete_confirm.jpg)

 ### Footer
-#### Footer only include information about Copyright without links.
+#### Footer only includes information about Copyright without links.

 ### Main Admin Page